jbeee/all_the_metatags/README.md

         <meta property="og:longitude" content="Longitude">

 >> (the facebook basics)

 >> google uses facebooks open graph, but doesnt care what your favorite color is or what you had for breakfast last tuesday

->> ...probably because they already know.
->> It is google afterall.
+>> ...probably because they already know...
+It is google after all.

 ####<!----- WINDOWS META DATA ---->